 The focus of this course is to explore the concept of true crime through a diverse set of lenses, including anthropology, psychology, the investigative processes, the issue of true justice and ethical practices.
 Students will be provided with the opportunity to learn about true crime, social justice and why we do the things we do.
 Students will investigate the role of media in shaping how people view crime and tackle questions such as are criminals born or made, what is the role of nature versus nurture in shaping criminal tendencies and is there such a thing as a perfect crime?
-Students will undertake extensive research into modern scientific technologies used in crime solving, and will then apply this knowledge to establish effectiveness in solving real world crimes.
+Students will undertake extensive research into modern scientific technologies used in crime solving, and will then apply this knowledge to establish theireffectiveness in solving real world crimes.

-with the following driving questions:
+To structure learning students will engage with the following driving questions:

-- How can we better understand the role of true contemporary society attitudes towards crime? - the nature vs. Nurture debate establishing guilt or innocence? - crime even with the technologies available with the following driving questions: today?

-How can the criminal justice system in Australia be reformed to ensure that there is equal justice • for all?
+- How can we better understand the role of true crime media perspectives in shaping our attitudes towards crime? - To what extent should a legal system allow for the nature vs. Nurture debate when establishing guilt or innocence? - How could someone commit the perfect crime even with the technologies available today? - How can the criminal justice system in Australia be reformed to ensure that there is equal justice for all?